Skip to content (Press enter)

 The 2004 Accounting Law of the Republic of Azerbaijan, amended in June 2018 , states that the Ministry of Finance is responsible for the translation of IFRS Standards and the IFRS for SMEs Standard, including all amendments, into the Azerbaijani language and making them publicly available.

-Has the jurisdiction made a public commitment towards IFRS Standards as that single set of high quality global accounting standards?
+Has the jurisdiction made a public commitment towards IFRS Accounting Standards as that single set of high quality global accounting standards?

 Yes.
 See above.